dhruvht612/OT_Media_Pass_Official_Website/README.md

 - **Tablet**: 640px - 1024px (md, lg)
 - **Desktop**: > 1024px (xl, 2xl)

 All components are designed mobile-first and scale up for larger screens.
+The navigation includes a mobile hamburger menu for optimal mobile experience.

 ## ⚡ Performance